 Let’s compare this with the Ahrefs pricing.
 Their lowest plan costs $99/month, where you get only 500 keyword checks per month and limited access to other features.

 However, that’s not the case with SerpWatch, which grants all users uninterrupted access to all of its features regardless of the plan they choose—advanced tracking metrics, unlimited number of users and domains, historical data available forever, etc.

 Not only that, but you are also able to choose how frequently you want SERPs checks in multiple search engines, locations, and devices.
 That way, you never have to pay for what you don’t use (which is not the case with the Ahrefs plans) and control the pace at which you are spending your tracking credits.

-Moreover, all of SerpWatch’s features are available in its free 15-day trial period, as well as in the free Demo mode—which requires no sign-in and has no additional costs.
+Moreover, all of SerpWatch’s features are available in its free 15-day trial period which requires no sign-in and has no additional costs.
 Plus, the users of all plans get access to the developer API, tracking from both desktop and mobile devices, and pricing perks over time.
 So if you are an Ahrefs user looking for a cheaper alternative or an SEO professional searching for a piece of software with versatile pricing plans, SerpWatch has got you covered.